Golden Age of Jewish culture in Spain: Historiography

-The notable Jewish philosopher Moses Maimonides (1135–1204) was forced to flee from Al-Andalus to avoid conversion by the Almohads.
-In Letter to Yemen, Maimonides wrote:Dear brothers, because of our many sins Hashem has cast us among this nation, the Arabs, who are treating us badly.
-They pass laws designed to cause us distress and make us despised....
-Never has there been a nation that hated, humiliated and loathed us as much as this one.
+Beginnings of the Golden Age

-Birth of the Golden Age
+Muslim conquest of Christian Spain

 Prior to 589, the Jewish population of Spain was tolerated by its Arian Visigoth rulers and placed on equal footing with the other ethnic and religious communities of the region.
 The Arians may have preferred the Jewish population to the Catholic one, as they did not fear political enmity from the Jews.
 The Visigoths were mainly indifferent towards Jews and allowed them to grow and prosper.
 After the Visigoths joined the Catholic Church, they placed ever greater economic burdens on the Jewish population, and later persecuted them severely.
 It is possible that Jews welcomed the Muslim Arab and mainly-Berber conquerors in the 8th century.